avacallery/react-apps/README.md

 How to we render this to the Dom?
  ReactDOM.render(<App />, document.getElementById('app'));

-(first parameter is what component we want to render to the DOM (in a tag), and the second parameter is WHERE we want to render it to the DOM)
+    //(first parameter is what component we want to render to the DOM (in a tag), and the second parameter is WHERE we want to render it to the DOM)

 Babel will transpire our code so the browser can read it!
 - JSX won't be read by the browser on its own, for that, we use: